plabayo/rama/rama-quic/e2e/aioquic-interop/README.md

 and the server accepts it, and a client that did not ask still resumes and offers none.
 Early data is opt-in in this crate, so the second is the default behaviour rather than a failure.

-`tests/keys.rs` has key updates, asked for from each side in turn, with the peer's key phase read back so the counter is not the only witness, and a control where no update is asked for.
+`tests/key_cases.rs` runs key updates in both roles, asked for from each side in turn, with the peer's key phase read back so the counter is not the only witness, and a control where no update is asked for. quiche exposes no key update at all.
-Those three have Rama as the client. `tests/key_cases.rs` runs the shared key family in **both** roles, so Rama as the server asking for an update, following one, and neither, is covered here;
-quiche still exposes no key update at all.
 Neither peer exposes a TLS keying-material exporter, so exporters stay covered against Quinn.

 ## Prerequisites